MITLibraries/dos-server/docs/adr/adr-8-dome-ingest.md

 ## Context

-Some of the target collections currently live in Dome already and it is simpler to use Dome as the ingest source than downstream systems.
+Some of the target collections are already present in Dome, and it is simpler to use Dome as the ingest source than upstream systems.
 Further, as Dome supports OAI-PMH and OAI-ORE, these interfaces could be used to retrieve
 relevant information, such as the bitstreams of digital assets, directly from Dome.